What is fluoroscopy?

 to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your healthcare provider.
-Risks linked with radiation exposure may be related to the cumulative number of X-ray exam or treatments over a long time.
+Risks linked with radiation exposure may be related to the cumulative number of X-ray exams or treatments over a long time.